 Well, technically, I just wanted that extra weight off that I had gained from my treatments and maybe a few extra.
 Eating disorders run in my family so I've taken great care not to obsess about weight loss.
 Just being a size 10 would make me happy.

 So, for a month, I watched post after post of people who had lost weight.
-Looking back now, I realize they were really only a handful of success stories but posted every so often, they seemed like far more.
-Didn't matter, I was hooked.
+Looking back now, I realize they were really only a handful of success stories but posted repeatedly, they seemed like far more.
+It didn't matter.
+I was hooked.
 I was willing to try it.
 I contacted my online friend who had recently become a distributor.
 I pestered her with many questions.
 Honestly, she couldn't answer a number of them but I didn't really mind.
 I was willing to try this out.

 Visions of me in my old jeans were dancing through my head.
 Okay, I was in!
 I placed my order.

 Finding specific information about the diet is difficult, at least until they have your money.
 If you do a search for the company name and keywords like "dangers," "scam," and "unsafe" will come up.
 You'll get page after page of results.
 Be warned, these companies are tricky.
 Nine times out of ten, these are actually distributors and sellers who have created pages with these titles.
 First, you see page after page of hCG diet dangers but when you click on the links, you see discussion about how "safe" the diet really is.
 It's easy to talk yourself into the safety of this diet.

 Once I ordered my drops ($79.00 plus a hefty shipping charge), I received this email:

 I am here to help you be successful with your products.
 Please call, text or message me on Facebook when you have questions.